artsandmetaphysics/goodlifeodyssey/_documents/hesiod.md

 ## The Muses

-Hesiod appears to believe that the Muses---the nine daughters of Zeus and Memory---have divinely inspired his poetry.
+Hesiod appears to believe that the Muses—the nine daughters of Zeus and Memory—have divinely inspired his poetry.

 <blockquote class="poetry">And they taught Hesiod the art of singing verse,
 While he pastured his lambs on holy Helikon's slopes.